mrfdev/CMI/Resources/FAQ/cmi-economy.md

 ## FAQ

-- How can I show money with the least or most detail? (shortmoney) config.yml > search for `PaymentWithShorts`
+- How can I show money with the least or most detail? (shortmoney)

+config.yml > search for `PaymentWithShorts`

-- Can I log money transactions or sales from players? (moneylog) config.yml > search for `LogEnabled`
+- Can I log money transactions or sales from players? (moneylog)

+config.yml > search for `LogEnabled`

-- How can I change how money shows in game? (symbol, format, placement) config.yml > search for: `CurrencySymbol: MoneyFormat: Placing:`
+- How can I change how money shows in game? (symbol, format, placement)

+config.yml > search for: `CurrencySymbol: MoneyFormat: Placing:`

-- Can I charge people for using commands? (yes) edit file `commandCost.yml`
+- Can I charge people for using commands? (yes)

+edit file `commandCost.yml`

-- I use bungeecord, does it sync over the network? (no) Sorry, no, currently network syncing of the economy is not possible.
+- I use bungeecord, does it sync over the network? (no)

+Sorry, no, currently network syncing of the economy is not possible.
-(SpigotMC has a plugin called MySQL Player-data bridge, which has CMI support for syncing some cmi-data, you can consider using this on top of cmi to achieve this)
+(SpigotMC has a [plugin](https://www.spigotmc.org/resources/mysql-player-data-bridge.8117/) called MySQL Player-bridge data, which has CMI support for syncing some cmi-data, you can consider using this on top of cmi to achieve this)
+More information about cmi + bungee can be found [here](https://faq.cmi.support/bungee)

 ---